 Peaks and Pints Pilot Program: Eastern Washington IPAs

 Chris Baum, John Cope, Chad Roberts, David Paulson, and Karl Vanevenhoven opened Varietal Beer Co. in April 2018 in the Port of Sunnyside between Yakima and the Tri-Cities in Eastern Washington.
 Head brewer Baum launched this new series of hazy IPAs, Wolf Factory, which are lower in ABV than their usual fare.
 The first can in the series is v2, with thick haze from Mecca Grade estate barley malts, LINC Malt wheat malt and spelt for body.
 This beer is heavily hopped with Golding Farm’s Idaho Gem in the whirlpool and dry hop, as well and Comet and Palisade.
-This makes

 6.9% ABV, 35 IBU

 Casey and Laura Ruud purchased the floundering Winthrop brewery in 2008, changed the name to Old Schoolhouse Brewery, cleaned it up, and quickly turned it into an award-winning gem of a brewpub.
 Life happens, and the Ruud’s sold the brewery to three gentlemen who grew up in New Hampshire together, brothers Nathan and Jacob Young and Troy Anderson.
 All three enjoy the outdoors, which is almost mandatory since the riverside brewery and gastropub is in Winthrop, which sits east of Mazama and north of Twisp in Okanogan County.
-Brewed with Mosaic, Azacca Cryo, Loral Cryo and Idaho 7 hops, Betty Mopper for a light bodied hazy IPA with notes of mango, orange, and other tropical fruit.=
+Brewed with Mosaic, Azacca Cryo, Loral Cryo and Idaho 7 hops, Betty Mopper is a light bodied hazy IPA with notes of mango, orange, and other tropical fruit.

 The unfiltered West Coast style IPA “is a nod to the innovators, adventurers, and ceiling smashers,” according to Old Schoolhouse hype.
 This terrepine rocket is loaded with Citra, Mosaic, Loral, Chinook, and Simcoe for complex citrus, fruity, and floral aroma and flavor.